Greenhouse Gas Reduction Strategies for Local Governments

 Municipal Operations

 Local governments can mitigate emissions from their own operations in conjunction with reducing community emissions.
 The Environmental Protection Agency’s (EPA) Energy Efficiency in Local Government Operations (2011) describes approaches for planning and designing projects and programs to improve energy efficiency in local government facilities and operations.
-GHG reduction strategies for municipal operations can also include managing fleets to reduce vehicle miles traveled, installing renewable energy sources in capital facilities, encouraging telework and car sharing, providing employee bus passes, and adopting green purchasing policies.
+GHG reduction strategies for municipal operations can also include managing fleets to reduce vehicle miles traveled (VMT), installing renewable energy sources in capital facilities, encouraging telework and car sharing, providing employee bus passes, and adopting green purchasing policies.
 See the two sections below for more information on green purchasing and telework.

 Below are a few examples of local plans targeting general municipal operations.